What is Bronchitis?

 Minimize Airway Irritants

 It is especially important to minimize irritants circulating in the air.
 If possible, cigarette smoking should be limited to outdoor areas.
 If house painting, cleaning, or remodeling is planned, the pet should probably be boarded or stay elsewhere until any fumes have dissipated.
-It may be a good idea to get a good air filter for home use to minimize dusts, pollens, or molds in the air.
+It may be a good idea to get a good air filter for home use to minimize dust, pollens, or molds in the air.

 Chronic bronchitis represents an ongoing airway change that generally cannot be cured; however, symptoms are manageable for most patients.
 Discuss the options for therapy with your veterinarian, expect some trial and error to be necessary, and it is likely the outcome will be a system that keeps your pet comfortable.